andyatkinson/blog/_posts/2009-04-20-auto-linking-twitter-tweets-in-ruby-and-javascript.md

   end
 ```

-To test the helper in versions of Rails that include `ActionView::TestCase`, use `assert_match` with a regular expression to validate the hyperlinked username.
+To test the helper use `assert_match` with a regular expression to validate the hyperlinked username.

 ``` ruby
   require File.dirname(__FILE__) + '/../../test_helper'